xieyuheng/fidb-zero/docs/manual/en/data-table.md

 to represent "has one" and "has many" relations, but a file CAN NOT have any subdirectories at all.

-- **Solution 1.1.B:** Using a directory of directories to represent a table, where each subdirectory contains one JSON file named `index.json` that represents a row of the table.
+- **Solution B:** Using a directory of directories to represent a table, where each subdirectory contains one JSON file named `index.json` that represents a row of the table.